Vanessa Ives: Season 3

-Production
+Creation and casting

-Unlike many characters on the show, Vanessa Ives is completely original to the series and has never appeared before.
-She was created by writer John Logan specifically for the show.
-"This is a show about Vanessa Ives and her struggle with faith- how one woman grapples with God and the devil."
+Unlike many of the characters in the show taken from existing fiction, Vanessa Ives was created by writer John Logan specifically for the series.
+According to Logan, "This is a show about Vanessa Ives and her struggle with faith—how one woman grapples with God and the devil."
 Logan's decision to kill Vanessa was highly controversial.
-He defended his decision, answering when asked why Vanessa had to die, "Because she's a character desperately in need of peace, and the mortal realm was not going to give it to her."
+When asked why, he explained, "Because she's a character desperately in need of peace, and the mortal realm was not going to give it to her."

 The Mother of Evil, the all-powerful demon capable of destroying mankind, was also created specifically for the series by Logan.
 She is described as a prophesied god-like being capable of freeing Lucifer or Dracula, and overthrowing Heaven at their side.
-There is no such character in Biblical Lore, although the Mother does appear to have some similarities to the Whore of Babylon.
+There is no such character in Biblical lore, although the Mother appears to have some similarities to the Whore of Babylon.
 Additionally, throughout the series, the Mother is called by several other names, such as Amunet, Lilith, and Hela.
-All of these women do indeed exist in different religious mythologies, but they do not all serve the same purpose as in the series.
-Logan took creative liberties with the religious sources, creating an entirely original character out of different established religious figures.
+All of these women exist in different religious mythologies, but they do not all serve the same purpose as in the series.
+Logan took creative liberties in creating an entirely original character from different established religious sources.